Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 ### 2. AI Prompt Engine for App Development (Priority: High)
 - Pre-engineered prompts for each development stage
-- Integration with Claude.ai, v0.dev, and other AI tools
+- Integration with Claude.ai, ChatGPT, Cursor, v0.dev, and other AI tools
 - Customization options for specific product types
 - Prompt history and versioning